ineffably/mcaddon-research/README.md

     },
     ```

-    - to install your addon use `gulp install`
+    - to install your addon use `npm run install`
-    - to just build your addon for validation `gulp build`
+    - to just build your addon for validation `npm run build`
-    - to package your addon for sharing `gulp package`
+    - to package your addon for sharing `npm run package`

 ... next up investigating folders structures and some sample addons